 Adding & Dropping Classes

-After you register, you still have the opportunity to add and drop via WebAdvisor until the day before the first day of classes.
+After you register for your initial classes, you still have the opportunity to make changes to your schedule via WebAdvisor until the day before the first day of classes each semester.

 - Have the instructor sign the form next to their course.

 - Bring the Add/Drop form back to the Student Records Office to finalize the schedule change(s) before the Add/Drop Deadline.